Table of Contents

 - Nolle Prosequi, or;

-- the court dismissed the charges.
+- the court dismissed the charges;

 When You Must First Seal A Criminal Record

 You must first seal your record if the arrest record that you want to remove was not dropped but:

 The Differences Between Sealed and Expunged Records